Begin your journey...

 -

-Or, if you can do so safely, take the person to the nearest hospital emergency room.
+Or, if you can do so safely, take you or your child to the nearest hospital emergency room.